Eugochi/Data-analysis-visualizationn/README.md

 What Are The Trips In The Month
 The starting points of trips.
 Where Do People Start Boarding Their Trip From Most?

+YOUTUBE
+1) Which category of videos have comments disabled ?

+2) Which category of videos have ratings disabled ?

+3) Most watched video in India overall | Year wise | Category wise

+4) Yearwise number of Videos published which were trending

+5) Distributions of Numerical Columns

+6) View the correlations between the numerical variables

+7) Plot the lmplots and regplots with numerical and categorical variables combinations and their relationship

 ## Installations

 Libraries used in this projects